Florida’s Office of Statewide Prosecution

 Local Offenses Prosecuted by the Statewide Prosecutor

 In King v.
 State, 790 So.
 2d 477 (Fla.
-5th DCA 2001), the court discussed the authority of the OSP over offenses facilitated by or connected to Internet use.
-It found a clear legislative intent to expand the jurisdiction of the OSP to cover such offenses.
+5th DCA 2001), the court discussed the authority of the OSP over offenses facilitated by or connected to Internet use, finding some legislative intent to expand the jurisdiction of the OSP to cover such offenses.

 In 2007 the Florida Legislature recognized the multi-jurisdictional nature of the Internet by specifically adding paragraph (b) to Section 16.56, Florida Statutes, effectively expanding the authority of the OSP to investigate and prosecute any crime enumerated in Section 16.56(1)(a) that was facilitated by or connected to the use of the Internet and deeming that such crimes occur simultaneously in every Florida judicial circuit.
 Ch.
 2007-143, Laws of Fla.